For more than four decades, Tom Nichols worked on the frontline of wildlife conservation and crocodile management in Australia's Northern Territory.

 Picture by Wild Creek: Tom Nichols and Chris Peberdy, croc trapping Wangi Creek.

 Throughout his career, Tom attended incidents that most people would never want to witness.
-Some involved rogue crocodiles.
-Others involved fatalities and situations that carried significant emotional weight for victims, families and communities.
+Some involved fatalities and situations that carried significant emotional weight for victims, families and communities.

-One of the strongest impressions from our time with Tom was his measured approach.
-There was no interest in exaggeration, self promotion or storytelling for the sake of entertainment.
+Tom has no interest in exaggeration, self promotion or storytelling for the sake of entertainment.
 Instead, he spoke openly about the realities of the job and the responsibility that comes with managing crocodiles across the Northern Territory.

-As we have continued documenting crocodile management across the Northern Territory, a common theme has emerged.
+As we've continued documenting crocodile management across the Northern Territory, a common theme has emerged.
 The role of wildlife rangers often shares similarities with frontline emergency services.
 Rangers are frequently called to critical incidents, operate in difficult environments and are expected to make sound decisions during highly stressful situations.

 Picture by Wild Creek: Tom talking to young rangers.

-Tom's story also provides valuable historical context for anyone interested in crocodile conservation, crocodile attacks, rogue crocodiles and wildlife management in the Northern Territory.
+Tom's story also provides valuable historical context for anyone interested in crocodile conservation and wildlife management in the Northern Territory.
 His career spans a period when crocodile populations recovered significantly across northern Australia and when public awareness of crocodile safety became increasingly important.

 Picture supplied Tom Nichols: The moment a recovery went wrong, losing two fingers.